 Recommended guide: How to update UPC on Amazon.

 5. Create Product Listings on Amazon

 You can ignore this part if you are an existing Amazon seller.
-New sellers can use Shopify to create your product listings.
-The best thing about Shopify is that the platform is easy to work around and whatever you set-up is mobile friendly too.
+New sellers can use Shopify to create their product listings.
+The best thing about Shopify is that the platform is easy to work around and whatever you set up is mobile friendly too.